woctezuma/download-steam-reviews/README.md

 This repository contains Python code to download every Steam review for the games of your choice.

+FORK from original woctezuma repository

+Main differences:
+1. Returns json instead writing to the file

 ## Requirements

 -   Install the latest version of [Python 3.X](https://www.python.org/downloads/) (at least version 3.11).